 It's like...we're just at this time and place where I've been dealing with these guys for the last 10 years.
 I've been doing this for 13 years...there was a 10-year run where guys didn't turn down fights.
 I mean, the biggest fight that was ever turned down in my first ten years was Tito not wanting to fight Chuck.
 Now, like every week, Kongo has turned down two fights in a row.
 We offered Kongo the fight with Roy Nelson and he refused to do it.
 And we offered him a fight before that and he refused to do it.

 It's like, we're getting into this era now with these guys and yeah, it bothers me.
 And yeah, I don't like it.
 I kind of...you know...it turns me off to guys when they don't want to step up and take big fights.

-I've been doing these interviews all week and I'm tired...I'm sick and tired of the accusations that Chael Sonnen gets big fights because he steps up and he takes fights on short notice.
+I've been doing these interviews all week and I'm tired...I'm sick and tired of the accusations thatis getting into things because he talks.
+Chael Sonnen gets big fights because he steps up and he takes fights on short notice.
 He's the kind of guy I've been dealing with since we bought the UFC.
 And you've got all these bitter babies out there crying like .
 Dan Henderson, who's supposed to be friends with him, what are you crying about?
 You turned down the Jones fight twice.
 You had to pull out because of your knee.
 He said all you need is a couple of weeks, then I offered him the fight in Toronto.
 He turned down the Toronto fight too because of his knee.
-Are we supposed to sit around and wait for Dan Henderson?is getting into things because he talks.
+Are we supposed to sit around and wait for Dan Henderson?

 White's attack continued that night as he chatted up the media after the Georges St-Pierre-Carlos Condit fight, using a variation of his famous speech from the first season of The Ultimate Fighter to question whether Kongo was a true "Octagon warrior."